Friday, August 22, 2025

 CPTSD from Narcissistic dark tetrad parent abuse was and is so much worse than I thought

 Hello my friends.
-Today in my journey to heal CPTSD from narcissistic dark tetrad parent abuse, from four abusive narcissists, I'm trying to wrap my mind around some very sobering facts.
+Today in my journey to heal CPTSD from dark tetrad parent abuse, from four narcissists, two biological parents and their equally abusive partners, I'm trying to wrap my mind around some very sobering facts.
 Fact One: the abuse was and is so much worse than I thought.
 This is not me making up stories or digging around trying to drum up incidents I could spin as abuse.
 I have never needed to make stuff up.
 There was and is already enough abuse, neglect, endangerment, abandonment, exploitation, manipulation, triangulation, parentification, shaming, invalidation, enmeshment, scapegoating, exclusion and gaslighting to last several lifetimes.
-The problem was, I didn't see it till I was in my late 50s.
+The problem was, I didn't see it for what it is, till I was in my late 50s.

-What got me started on the path to understanding was a desperate need for help with the crippling nightmares, trauma responses, anxiety, suicidal anxiety, FOG (fear obligation and guilt) insecurity and brain damaged thinking.
+What got me started on the path to understanding was a desperate need for help with the crippling nightmares, trauma responses, suicidal anxiety, FOG (fear obligation and guilt), chronic people pleasing at my own expense, non-stop insecurity and brain damaged thinking.
 In a word, CPTSD.
 And that led me to explore on Youtube, the work of various professionals in the field of childhood trauma and CPTSD.
 Dr. Les Carter, Danish Bashir, Dr. Ramani, Jerry Wise and Patrick Teahan are the most helpful.

 And I was expected to do very abnormal things like co-sleep with and parent foster kids and babies, do hours of heavy housework and chores no one else did.
 I was sex therapist and counselor to my dad and mom.
 I was performing monkey for my parents' new spouses.
 I was everyone's general dogsbody and whipping girl including various unmarried couples whom my mom moved into my room to cohabit.

 I did not have a regular anything.
-Between them, I lived in 32 different place before age 20.
+Between them, I lived, or should I say couch surfed in 32 different places before age 20.
 I attended 8 schools.
 Several within the same school year.
 They moved around willy-nilly for selfish reasons, giving no effs on the effect on me.
 I was pushed around like a hockey puck.
 Each one taking me on when they needed me.
 Having zero say and zero consistency.
-When I lived at my dad's house (operative word there) my mom was nowhere to be found.
-And vice verse.
+When I lived at my dad's and stepmom's house (operative words their house, not mine) my mom was nowhere to be found.
+She was off God knows where living her life oblivious to me.
+And vice verse with my dad.

 All these horrible memories float in my memory, getting more and more toxic.
 The gaslighting created a continual fog of fear, obligation and guilt.
-Their DARVO tactics kept me.
+Their DARVO tactics kept me in perpetual confusions.
 They were the perpetual victims and I was the bad girl, the failure, the one who let them down.
+It was my fault they kicked me out, apparently.
+Yet I was an honor student with a spotless track record of behavior.
 Though I sacrificed everything for them: self, identity, childhood, adolescence, peace of mind, confidence, self-care, security.
 But, BUT once I began researching, OH WHAT revelations I found.

 All that happened to me had a name: abuse.
 And my parents and their partners, it appears, were not the self-righteous preachers and good parents they said they were.
 They now had names too: dark tetrads, self-serving arrogant narcissists, cruel abusers, saboteurs, agents provocateur.
 They weren't, it turns out, servants of God but of evil.
+What they were doing was illegal.
 And all I was now hearing affirmed what I'd known but was too afraid to admit, all along.

-They were wrong about me.
+I also discovered, though I've yet to be able to believe it, that they were wrong about me.
 I wasn't a liar, cheat or showoff.
 I wasn't "the problem" with all my "anger."
-I wasn't just too sensitive, too critical (yeah my dad played that illogical fallacy all the time).
-I was disobedient to God or to them.
+I wasn't too sensitive and too critical (yeah my dad played that illogical fallacy all the time).
+I wasn't disobedient to God or to them.
 I wasn't having nightmares because God was punishing me for all my sins.
 It's called CPTSD and it comes from being forced into unnatural, terrifying situations.

 And maybe, even more, I wasn't the dark agent but a child of the light.
 This is hard for me to accept.
 It feels like, I don't know, bragging.
 My old trauma responses tell me I'm bragging.
 But I'm not.
-The reason I never fit it is that I wasn't supposed to.
-As per God.
+And, excuse me trauma responses, but who would brag about being abused?
+It's shameful and humiliating. .
+And the reason I never fit it is that I wasn't supposed to.
+That's as per God.
 They were living evil, immoral, degenerate, prideful, hypocritical lifestyles.
 And God didn't want me to be part of that.
 He wanted and wants me to serve the real God, Him.
 Not their fake versions.
 I didn't know that then but I do now.

 No comments: